GuidoMantegna/Tradehelm-Challenge/README.md

 # Tradehelm Challenge
 🌎 [MyMarketList.com](https://tradehelm-challenge-nu.vercel.app/)

-🛒 A single app to write down all the stuff you must not forget from the market.
+🛒 A simple app to write down all the stuff you must not forget from the market.

 🛠 React.JS